mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/operations/mysql-cluster/index.md

 ## Overview
 By default, the MySQL cluster is based on Percona XtraDB, and consists of 3 database nodes and 2 proxy nodes.
 The database nodes run MySQL daemons and store the data, and the proxy nodes run HAProxy and expose the database to the clients via a Kubernetes Service.

 The database nodes form a primary-primary database cluster.
-This means there are no secondary nodes; i.e. all data is consistent across all the cluster nodes whenever a database operation completes successfully.
+This means there are no secondary nodes, and all data is consistent across all the cluster nodes whenever a database operation completes successfully.

 Horizontally scaling the database nodes will result in more replicas of the data available for recovery in case of a failure.
 However, it will not result in better performance because of the replication model.

 To achieve better performance, the database nodes should be scaled vertically by adding more resources, such as CPU and memory.

 <p class="message--warning"><strong>WARNING: </strong>The Kaptain MySQL cluster does not support simultaneous changes to the database resources and the number of database nodes at the same time.
-If changes in both are required, you should perform them sequentially (i.e. increase resources, and then scale, or vice versa.)</p>
+If changes in both are required, you should perform them sequentially (for example, increase resources, and then scale, or vice versa.)</p>

 <p class="message--warning"><strong>WARNING: </strong>The Kaptain MySQL cluster does not support updates of Proxy nodes and MySQL nodes at the same time.
 Update operations should be performed for each component independently.</p>